mat3rial/silver-guide-argent/en/_posts/2020-05-27-5-1-cash-donations.md

 section: 5

 ---
 For the issuance of **cash donation receipts**, the procedure is simple.
 A receipt will be issued for the amount of cash received by the organization.
-The following information must appear on the receipt (see _Models_: link to Receipt_donation)
+The following information must appear on the receipt:

 * A statement that the receipt is an official receipt for income tax purposes;
 * The name and address of the charity as registered with the Canada Revenue Agency for income tax purposes;